$G_4$-Fluxes

 julia> gf = special_flux_family(qsm_model, check = false)

-A family of G4 fluxes:
+Family of G4 fluxes:

 - Elementary quantization checks: satisfied

-- Verticality checks: failed
+- Transversality checks: satisfied

 julia> breaks_non_abelian_gauge_group(gf)